Latest stories

 3. Humble Service in the Life of a Disciple

-Humble service is about serving because Christ served.
+“Whoever wants to become great among you must be your servant.” — Matthew 20:26 Humble service is about serving because Christ served.
 It’s about putting others’ needs ahead of your own.
 It’s about forming a leadership role to encourage others to join in.
 It’s about acting without expecting recognition.
-It’s about letting God shape your heart through ordinary faithfulness.
-Kay and I recently moved to Columbia, Tennessee, a small, mostly rural...
+It’s about letting God shape your heart through ordinary...

 Your sidebar area is currently empty.
 Hurry up and add some widgets.